Bob Lilley (British Army soldier): Military career

-In August 1951, Lieutenant Colonel A. C. Newman, VC, commanding officer of the 21st S.A.S.
+Lilley was a member of the British Commando team who were parachuted into Norway to destroy the heavy water facility.
+On completion of the mission he returned from Norway back to the UK by submarine.
+Lilley later received a certificate of thanks from the King Olav of Norway in December 1945.
+Lilley was also twice Mentioned in Despatches, the first in January 1944.

+Post-war, Lilley continued to serve with the SAS, including at least two operational tours in Malaya, his parent unit changing to the South Staffordshire Regiment.
+Prior to taking his discharge in 1958 he served seven years with 21 Special Air Service Regiment.
+In 1950 he was appointed Regimental Sergeant Major of 21 Special Air Service Regiment and was awarded the British Empire Medal for his services in 1952.
+In August 1951, Lieutenant Colonel Augustus Newman, commanding officer of the 21st S.A.S.
 Regiment, wrote:

 RSM Lilley was appointed RSM of this unit in September 1950 and for some considerable time before his appointment was carrying out the duties of acting RSM under difficult circumstances in connection with his taking over the appointment.
 He weathered this period in an extremely resourceful manner.

 RSM Lilley has served with SAS troops since they were first formed in 1941.
 He has a very distinguished war record and was awarded the Military Medal for outstanding bravery in the field, by this outstanding example he has contributed to a very great extent to the reputation earned by SAS troops during the war.

 His name is legendary throughout the Regiment and since taking over RSM of 21st SAS Regiment, his qualities of tact, understanding and unswervable loyalty combined with firmness, have been invaluable in a unit combining the SAS role with the previous traditions of the Artists Rifles and containing ranks representative not only of all corps of the Army but of other services and other countries and including a high proportion of ex officers.

 He has carried out the difficult job of RSM to a TA unit magnificently and continues to be an example to all ranks.
 I strongly recommend that he be awarded the BEM for his outstanding services to the Regiment.